Content Map Terms

 There is a very slight risk of spreading some infections if a biopsy is needed to collect the sample.

 Some types of bacteria, fungi, and viruses grow quickly in culture, and some grow slowly.
-Test results may take from one day to several weeks, depending on the type of infection suspected.
+Test results may take from 1 day to several weeks, depending on the type of infection suspected.

 No large numbers of harmful germs are found on the skin or in the wound.
 Normal culture results are negative.